galex/galex.github.io/_posts/2017-11-07-Dont_Use_lambdas_as_listeners_in_Kotlin_Update.md

 ## The TLDR; Update

-As mentioned in the comments we actually can declare a lambda / function literal with an adapter function (the OnAudioFocusChangeListener interface):
+As mentioned in the comments we actually can declare a lambda this way:

 {% highlight kotlin %}
 onAudioFocusChange = AudioManager.OnAudioFocusChangeListener { focusChange: Int ->